Florida's 'stand your ground' law under scrutiny after father killed

 McGlockton later died at the hospital.

-Gualtieri said that the video does appear to show Drejka protecting himself, so his agency does not have an authority to make an arrest "unless we have probable cause that the person committed a crime, and we don't have probable cause here of that."
+Gualtieri said that the video does appear to show Drejka protecting himself, so his agency does not have an authority to make an arrest "unless we have probable cause that the person committed a crime."

+"Markeis should not have gone up and slammed this guy to the ground.
+Markeis wouldn't be dead if Markeis didn’t slam this guy to the ground," Gualtieri added.
+"So Markeis has got skin in this game, too.
+And the reason why it makes it justified, and within the framework of 'stand your ground,' is because of what Markeis did."

-He added that it will fall on the state to determine whether Drejka was "not entitled to use force in this circumstance."
+He said that it will fall on the state to determine whether Drejka was "not entitled to use force in this circumstance."

 The sheriff, however, said the circumstances surrounding the shooting were not clear-cut.